-The mission of Au Sable Institute is to integrate knowledge of the environment with biblical principles in order to promote a better understanding of God and the stewardship of His Creation.
-This includes persistent dedication to exemplary Christian stewardship in its planning, operations, programs and outreach.
+The mission of Au Sable Institute of Environmental Studies is to integrate knowledge of the environment with biblical principles in order to promote a better understanding of God and the stewardship of His Creation.
+This includes a persistent dedication to exemplary Christian stewardship in planning, operations, programs and outreach.

 ACADEMIC PROGRAM

-The Au Sable Institute offers courses at three locations: the Great Lakes, Puget Sound on the Pacific Rim, and South Florida near the Everglades.
+The Au Sable Institute offers courses at two locations: the Great Lakes and Puget Sound on the Pacific Rim.
 Each program has a slightly different focus and resources and provides a supportive Christian community that comes together in learning, field work, recreation and worship.
 Students and faculty meet weekly in a common integrative session engaging with experts in stewardship and service learning to better understand the natural ecosystems, current environmental degradation and its causes, the ethical nature and content of environmental problems and responsible practice.
 For completion of specific programs of study, Au Sable awards various certificates.

 Au Sable—Great Lakes